dqops/dqo/docs/examples/data-reasonability/string-not-exceeding-a-set-length.md

 +------------+------------------------+---------------
 ```

+In this example, we have demonstrated how to use DQOps to verify the reasonability of data in a column.
+By using the [string_max_length](../../checks/column/strings/string-max-length.md) column check, we can monitor that
+the maximal length of the string in a column does not exceed the set length.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQOps as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).